hubernikus/dynamic_obstacle_avoidance/README.md

 ```sh
 git clone --recurse-submodules https://github.com/epfl-lasa/dynamic_obstacle_avoidance.git
 ```
 (Make sure submodules are there if `various_tools` library is not installed.
-To initialize submodules after cloning use `git submodule update --recursive`.)
+To initialize submodules after cloning use `git submodule update --init --recursive`.
+To update all submodules `git submodule update --recursive`

 Go to file directory:
 ```sh